Auto Codes work behind the scenes to insert and validate the correct procedure code depending on a variety of conditions.

 Conditions: Highlight conditions to trigger the procedure code.
 Available conditions are:

 Multiple conditions from the same category grouping should not be assigned to a single Auto Code Item, as it is not possible for multiple conditions to be met simultaneously.
-If the same code is used for multiple conditions in the Auto Code, create separate Auto Code Items (e.g., D2394 is used for both Four_Surf and Five_Surf).
+If the same code is used for multiple conditions in the same condition group, create separate Auto Code Items (e.g., D2394 is used for both Four_Surf and Five_Surf).

 Most of the conditions are based on tooth number.